 1977- George Lucas film Star Wars opened in general release across the country.

 1983- “What a Feeling” the theme from the film Flashdance by Irene Cara reaches the top of the pop charts.
 Everyone dancing with leggings and baggy sweaters.

 1998- Saturday Night Live comedian Phil Hartman was shot to death by his wife Brynne as he slept.
-She was a heavy drink and pill user.
+She was a heavy drinker and pill user.
 At 6:00am as the LAPD were knocking Brynne turned the gun on herself.